Let’s start with what we know for sure – or at least as sure as we can be.

-So we have positive energy and positive mass arrayed around us with no fancy math to change the equal amounts of what seems to make up our universe.
+So we have positive energy and positive mass arrayed around us with no known process or fancy math to change the equal amounts of what seems to make up our universe.
 Yes, I know, this is a very simplistic view, but please bear with me.

 In their several experiments, Michelson and Morley not only failed to find any “aether,” they got the speed of light in a vacuum wrong 4 out of 5 times while being experts in error theory.
 The inference I take from these errors is that a near vacuum and an absolute vacuum are two very different things when it comes to testing the speed of light.
 Anyone who has studied light in a laboratory knows how much electromagnetic energy interacts with its environment.
 Light does all kinds of odd things when near any type of matter.
 Any owner of a pair of glasses with polarized lenses knows this, but a physics laboratory makes this abundantly clear.
 Light interacts with its environment as energy, not as discrete particles.